xixogo5105/uiptv/mobile/README.md

 ## CI Build

-`.github/workflows/mobile.yml` runs the mobile checks on every push and pull request.
+`.github/workflows/mobile.yml` runs the default Android 8+/API 26 mobile checks on every push and pull request.
 It builds the debug APK and uploads it as a workflow artifact named `uiptv-mobile-debug-apk`.

 ## User And Release Docs